 community through the horror genre.
 In a small southwestern town, an outbreak of

-human vampirism begins to spread every two decades or so, when one of the ghouls of
+human vampirism begins to spread every two decades or so, when one of the ghouls

-event took place a few years earlier, when Lorena Pastore was only 25 years old.
+last event took place a few years earlier, when Lorena Pastore was only 25 years old.

-Expecting to be middle aged when next dealing with the outbreak, she is shocked when
+Expecting to be middle aged when next dealing with the outbreak, she is shocked

-own doorstep.
+very own doorstep.

 The author did a great job of balancing out the terrifying horror elements of this

-narrative with the more thematic and culturally relevant discussions this narrative brings
+narrative with the more thematic and culturally relevant discussions this narrative

-this a direct sequel, made this a fantastic and creative story.
+making this a direct sequel, made this a fantastic and creative story.

-This is the perfect read for those who enjoy vampire horror storytelling, especially those
+This is the perfect read for those who enjoy vampire horror storytelling, especially

 Engaging, chilling, and captivating, author Don W. Hill’s Vampiro Trilogy: Volume I: The